Leave Website

 • Reporting options and decision-making

-• Ways to support a friend, loved one, or peer affected by gender-based violence or harassment
+• Ways to support a friend, loved one, student, or colleague

 Is there a fee for meeting with a GVSC?

-No, there is no cost to meet with a GVSC or access support and services.
+There is no cost to meet with a GVSC or access our support and services.

 Does someone need to share details about their experience?

 When meeting with a GVSC, individuals may choose what they share.
-Some may wish to discuss specific details of their experience, while others may prefer to focus on the impact, their needs, or any questions they have.
-The conversation is guided by the individual, and they are encouraged to share only what they feel comfortable with.
+Some may discuss specific details of their experience, while others may prefer to focus on impact, their needs, or any questions they have.
+We follow the person’s lead, and encourage them to share as much or as little information as they feel comfortable.

 In some cases, certain support or services may require sharing specific information with the GVSC.
-If that happens, the GVSC will clarify what information is needed, explain who it would be shared with and why, and request the individual's consent through a release of information form.
+In that case, the GVSC will clarify the information needed, who it would be shared with and why, and request the individual’s consent through a release of information.

-Can a friend, family member, or loved one join someone's meeting with the GVSC?
+Can a friend, family member, or loved one join A meeting FOR SUPPORT?

-GVSC encourage individuals to bring a trusted person to their meeting if they choose.
-Before the meeting, we will ask the individual to sign a release of information confirm their consent and establish the role, if any, of the accompanying person in the future communications.
-For more details, please visit our page on GVSC confidentiality.
+We welcome individuals to bring a trusted person to their meeting if they choose.
+Before the meeting, we will ask the person we’re meeting with to sign a release of information to confirm their consent and establish if they would like their friend, family member, or loved one included in future communications.
+For more information, check out our confidentiality.

 What if someone needs a a private space or technology for a video call?

-If you need a private space on campus or access to technology for a video call with a GVSC, campus partner, or community partner, please let us know when scheduling.
-We will coordinate a a suitable space and the necessary technology for you to use during the meeting.
+If you need a private space on campus, or access to technology for a video call with a GVSC, campus resource, or community resource, please let us know when scheduling.
+We can coordinate a suitable space and the necessary technology for you to use during the meeting.